dialchain/dial/specs/DiDMethod/Validator.md

 }
 ```
 ## General Items
 The structure of this document is very similar to the one defined in [Participant](./Participant.md).
-Therefor similar elements will not be explained here.
+Therefore similar elements will not be explained here.

 ## [declaration][i][type]
 The type of this declaration.